LearnersGuild/learning-os/game/contracts/investor-learner.md

 The Investor-Learner contract may exist in any of 6 different stages:

 1. Engagement
-  - During _engagement_ the investor loans the Learner $2,000 a month
+  - During _engagement_ the investor loans the Learner up to $1,500 a month
   - Engagement state has a flexible duration
-  - If a Learner wants to continue to receive $2,000 in stipend past 9 months, they need to pass a _reassessment_.
+  - If a Learner wants to continue to receive $1,500 in stipend past 40 weeks, they need to pass a _reassessment_.
   - If they don't pass _reassessment_ they may still continue to play the game but the investor will no longer be giving them a loan.

 2. Job Hunt